 This paper provides some background on the British Sign Language Act 2015 and its requirement for a National Plan and Authority Plans.
-It also provides a broad summary of the submissions made to the Committee's call for views.
+It also provides a broad summary of the submissions made to the Committee's call for views and a summary of issues raised in oral evidence on 3 June 2025.